 “Right now, one of the problems with dynamic NFTs is that you have to have data off the chain.
 Imagine you’re playing a game and you have to wait a block of time to update your gaming character.
 Most people store NFT on an AWS S3 or a different Web2 layer, “he said.
 “This is what our data infrastructure is designed to solve.”

 Reconsider is at first sending off with the Polygon blockchain, yet plans to grow to other blockchains later on.
-Its SDK is live in private beta on NPM, and the startup has already recruited some users, including Ludo Labs.
+Its SDK is life in private beta on NPM, and the startup has already recruited some users, including Ludo Labs.

 The startup said Friday it has raised 3.5 3.5 million in its badge round.
 Alpha Wave Global and 8i jointly led the round.
 The India Founders Fund and a number of businessmen, including Sandeep Nelwal, founder of Polygon, Scott Lewis, founder of D-Fi Plus, Atso Somani, head of AngelList India, Pranav Maheshwari of The Graph, and Rahul Chaudhry, founder of The Tribune, also participated in the round.

-“The whole NFT space has seen a massive change in narrative as people have discovered that NFTs can be more than just digital accumulation or static assets.
+“The whole NFT space has seen a massive change in the narrative as people have discovered that NFTs can be more than just digital accumulation or static assets.
 We see these changes in gaming most noticeably, but abstractly.
 The concept broadly applies to any real-world asset that can be tokenized.
 Further, as more sophisticated utilities are built on NFTs, the aspect of traceability and transparency in governance will become central and central. ” Alpha View Global’s Tshar Behl said in a statement.

 “We loved Revise and the founders for their deep insights into the product and the vision for the future.
 What the team at Revise is building could be the most basic layer for NFT Provence and programming, of course.”
 Just like Chainlink did for Defi!